Which San Diego Neighborhood Is Best for Your Vacation

 Fairmont Grand Del Mar

 This luxury hotel’s East Del Mar location avoids some of the traffic issues that Village hotels have.
 It’s located on the Los Penasquitos canyon preserve which means guests have access to lots of trails for hiking and biking.
 The resort offers golf, tennis, a full-service spa, lots of family programming, an onsite equestrian center, heated pools and more.
-Request a Virtuoso rate.
+Book a Virtuoso rate online (Tip: Input only the number of adults to get the correct rate.
+If traveling with kids, put their ages in the special requests at time of booking and I’ll add them to the room.)

 L’Auberge Del Mar